OrchardCMS/OrchardCore/src/docs/reference/modules/Facebook/README.md

 - Javascript SDK Version: The FB SDK to load
 - Javascript Sdk js: The sdk js file to load
 - Init on every page: If set the sdk is loaded on every page, otherwise on demand.
-- Parameters for the FB.init() call: a comma seperated key-values that are passed to the FB.init() function
+- Parameters for the FB.init() call: a comma separated key-values that are passed to the FB.init() function

 Check [Facebook SDK for JavaScript](https://developers.facebook.com/docs/javascript/quickstart) for more info.